MartaPelizzola/SigMoS/README.md

 ```{r vignette, warning = FALSE}
 browseVignettes("SigMoS")
 ```
-A working example of the different functions offered in our package can be found at:
+A working example of the different functions offered in our package can be found at: 10.6084/m9.figshare.22496860 in the notebook SigMoS_Example

 For more information about SigMoS see our manuscript on bioRxiv "Model selection and robust inference of mutational signatures using Negative Binomial non-negative matrix factorization" by Pelizzola et al.